tapebrief

 Sources

-1. Shopify Q4 FY2025 press release (SEC EDGAR exhibit 99.1), filed 2026-02-11: https://www.sec.gov/Archives/edgar/data/1594805/000159480526000006/exhibit991pressreleaseq420.htm
+1. Shopify Q4 2025 press release (SEC EDGAR exhibit 99.1), filed 2026-02-11: https://www.sec.gov/Archives/edgar/data/1594805/000159480526000006/exhibit991pressreleaseq420.htm

-2. Shopify Q4 FY2025 earnings call, prepared remarks and Q&A.
+2. Shopify Q4 2025 earnings call, prepared remarks and Q&A (webcast and archived replay at https://www.shopifyinvestors.com/news-and-events).

-3. Shopify Q3 FY2025 press release and earnings call (prior-quarter baseline): https://www.sec.gov/Archives/edgar/data/1594805/000159480525000088/exhibit991pressreleaseq320.htm
+3. Shopify Q3 2025 press release (prior-quarter baseline): https://www.sec.gov/Archives/edgar/data/1594805/000159480525000088/exhibit991pressreleaseq320.htm

 Get the next brief, free.